duplocloud/terraform-provider-duplocloud/docs/data-sources/gcp_firestore.md

 ### Required

-- `name` (String) The short name of the firestore.
+- `name` (String) The full name of the firestore.
 Duplo will add a prefix to the name.
 You can retrieve the full name from the `fullname` attribute.
 - `tenant_id` (String) The GUID of the tenant that the firestore will be created in.

 ### Read-Only